Supreme leader: Iran has outflanked US since 1979 revolution

 Khamenei, who has final say on all state matters, repeated his opposition to talks with the U.S. In October, he had said negotiations with the U.S. would not take place unless Washington returned to the nuclear deal by lifting its sanctions.

-“A ban of negotiation with the U.S. is one of the most important instruments for closing the path for their intervention in Iran,” Khamenei said Sunday.
+“A ban on negotiation with the U.S. is one of the most important instruments for closing the path for their intervention in Iran,” Khamenei said Sunday.

 Iran routinely accuses the U.S. of interfering in its internal affairs.
 It now points to the Trump administration’s “maximum pressure” policy, which it describes as trying to topple its Shiite theocracy.